-In providing feedback to unsuccessful bidders we will not provide any details of other suppliers' bids.
+In providing feedback to unsuccessful bidders we will not provide any details of other suppliers' bids, unless it is required for the purposes of transparency as part of a regulated procurement.

-Our feedback is solely in terms of how the bidder in question performed against the assessment criteria, and what they could have done to improve their score.
+Apart from regulated procurements our feedback is solely in terms of how the bidder in question performed against the assessment criteria, and what they could have done to improve their score.